manyeya/buza-studio/README.md

 <br />

-**Buza Studio** is a high-fidelity, node-based prompt engineering tool designed for developers and AI engineers who demand precision and aesthetics.
-Built with a modern dark theme, it offers a premium, distraction-free environment for crafting, testing, and optimizing LLM prompts.
+**Buza Studio** is a local-first prompt engineering environment designed for developers and AI engineers.
+It offers a distraction-free workspace for crafting, testing, and optimizing LLM prompts with complete data privacy.

+## 💎 Why "The Obsidian for Prompts"?

+Just like Obsidian changed how we take notes, Buza Studio aims to change how we engineer prompts:

+- **Local-First & Private**: Your prompts live on your machine.
+No cloud lock-in, no data telemetry.
+- **Distraction-Free**: A clean, minimal interface that lets you focus on the text.
+- **Fast & Native**: Built with Tauri and Rust for blazing fast performance.
+- **Your Data, Your Rules**: You own your prompt library.
+Version it with Git, sync it how you want.

 ## ✨ Features

-- **🎨 High-Fidelity UI**: A sleek, dark-mode interface with "Vibrant Green" (`#1DB954`) accents, glassmorphism effects, and smooth transitions.
+- **⚡ Local-First & Fast**: Built on **Tauri** and **Bun** for native performance.
+Your prompts stay on your machine, ensuring complete data privacy.
 - **🧠 Smart Variable Tracking**: Automatically detects and tracks variables in your prompts using `{{variable}}` syntax.
 - **🤖 AI Integration**: Built-in support for **Google Gemini** to generate prompt structures, optimize content, and run variations.
-- **⚡ Local-First & Fast**: Built on **Tauri** and **Bun** for native performance and complete data privacy.
-Your prompts stay on your machine.
 - **🔄 Version Control**: Save versions, restore history, and manage prompt variants effortlessly.
 - **🧩 Template Library**: Start quickly with built-in templates or save your own for reuse.
+- **📝 Distraction-Free Editor**: A clean, focused interface designed for writing and iterating on complex prompts.

 ## 🛠️ Tech Stack